 The PPE minor offers you an opportunity to learn to reflect critically on societally relevant topics from different perspectives.
 The disciplines of economics, history and philosophy allow you to adopt a multi-dimensional perspective on e.g. democratic societies, welfare states, and issues such as various kinds of (economic, social, or political) inequality.

 Moreover, if you take the full minor, we also offer you the interdisciplinary course PPE Perspectives where you learn to reflect on the use of research methods and skills in interdisciplinary perspectives.
 You complete the minor with the course PPE in Practice, which consists of doing a project for a stakeholder.
-So, we encourage you to come and join the full minor in the first semester.
+So, we encourage you to come and join the full minor.

 NB: Most courses can also be taken separately.
 In case you want to take the minor, you must register for both the minor programme as well as the courses.

 The Philosophy, Politics and Economics (PPE) minor aims to offer an interdisciplinary approach to learn to critically analyse urgent societal themes in the public domain such as the welfare state, inequality, and democracy.

 In order to complete the minor you will have to choose: